By Alexander Truskovsky, Senior Product Manager at ISARA Corporation

 For some OEMs, this could be a problem that’s growing every day, even before a large-scale quantum computer is available.
 Devices manufactured today may still be in use beyond the arrival of a large-scale quantum computer and therefore open to risk.
-For example, there were approximately 16.8 million connected cars sold in 2016, and by 2020 there’s expected to be 250 million on the road, exacerbating the upgrade costs and resource requirements.
+For example, there were approximately 24 million connected cars sold worldwide in 2015, and by 2023 there’s expected to be 75 million sold, exacerbating the upgrade costs and resource requirements.

 The solution is stateful hash-based signature